 The delicious food at Windjammer’s Marketplace

 Complimentary items can be awesome: There are quite a few restaurants that you can visit at no cost.
 ‘Windjammers Marketplace’ (Deck 16) had the widest range of scrumptious buffets for breakfast, lunch and dinner.
 I went there every single day, either for all meals or only one.
 ‘American Icon Grill’ (Deck 3) had a delicious spread for breakfast.
-There was free ice-cream at the ‘Pool and Sports Zone’ (Deck 15).
+There was free ice-cream near the ‘Pool and Sports Zone’ (Deck 15).
 We made sure we had only one ice-cream after every meal.
 ‘Sorrento’s’ (Deck 5) made such delicious pizzas that we went overboard every night as they were the only restaurant open till 0300 hours.
 The ‘Dog House’ on ‘Boardwalk’ (Deck 6) was the place we went to while the kids had their joy ride on the merry-go-round or went rock climbing.
 ‘Café Promenade’ (Deck 5) was open throughout so if the kids wanted milk in the middle of the night, that is where we went.

 Dark clouds before it began to rain